dewdgi/wheel-emulator-windows/logics.md

 - `ToggleEnabled()` flips the `enabled` flag under the mutex, grabs/ungrabs input, calls `ResyncKeyStates()` (which is a no-op unless a new device arrived), reapplies whatever pedals/buttons are currently held via a single snapshot write, schedules the warmup burst, and logs the new mode so the host always sees a current frame when control changes.
 - `ProcessInputFrame()` consumes mouse delta plus the current keyboard snapshot in one lock-protected block, so every axis, button, and hat update lands in the same HID frame; there are no more per-axis NotifyStateChanged calls that could surface half-updated states.
 - `SendNeutral(reset_ffb)` injects a neutral frame and, unless we explicitly ask for a reset, preserves the force-feedback state so quickly toggling Ctrl+M no longer clears road feel.
+- `FlushStateBlocking()` waits for the HID writer to confirm a frame hit the wire (using a monotonic frame counter) so enable/disable transitions always deliver their neutral frame before output is muted.
 - Warmup burst: when we re-enable, `GamepadDevice` emits a few consecutive neutral frames followed by the freshly captured snapshot so ACC never sees half-pressed pedals or missing axes after a toggle.
+- `output_enabled` gates both HID IN and OUT: nothing is transmitted or parsed while disabled, and FFB physics sleeps until the toggle completes, preventing random packets from confusing the host.

 ### `src/config.cpp`
 - Reads `/etc/wheel-emulator.conf`.
 If missing, writes a documented default that matches the code (including the KEY_ENTER button 26 binding and clutch axis description).